team-mayes/atesa/docs/example_study.rst

 	The reaction pathway via S\ :sub:`N`\ i reconfiguration for gas phase ethyl chlorosulfite, per Schreiner *et al.* 1995, who demonstrated that this “frontside” attack (where the chlorine bonds to the same side of the carbon as the oxygen departs from) is energetically favorable compared to attacking from the opposite side.
 Teal: carbon; white: hydrogen; red: oxygen; yellow: sulfur; green: chlorine.

 Setup of ATESA for a new system begins with obtaining initial coordinates through whatever means, such as download from a repository like the Protein Databank, or created bespoke using appropriate software.
 In either case, as with most molecular simulations, the system should first be minimized, heated to the desired temperature, and equilibrated in the desired relaxed state.
-Excellent tutorials for these steps (among others) using Amber are available at: https://ambermd.org/tutorials/
+Excellent tutorials for these steps (among others) using Amber are available `here <https://ambermd.org/tutorials/basic/tutorial0/index.htm>`_.
+Fluency in basic molecular simulations is assumed of users of ATESA, so be sure you're comfortable before moving forward!

 In this case, we produced initial coordinates using `Open Babel <http://www.cheminfo.org/Chemistry/Cheminformatics/FormatConverter/index.html>`_ with the SMILES string "CCOS(=O)Cl", and then minimized, heated to 300 K, and briefly equilibrated the system in Amber.